freesewing/freesewing/markdown/org/docs/designs/onyx/options/armpitease/en.md

 > ##### This option also allows negative values.
 >
 > Negative values will move the sleeves upwards.
-Use with caution, even on stretch garments, as this can easily cause binding of the armpit.
+Use with caution, even on stretch garments, as this can easily cause binding at the armpit.